aenlemmea/mika/README.md

 ----

 The Monkey Programming Language is one the key inspiration for this project.
-Thanks to the value texts by Thorsten Ball.
+Thanks to the valuable texts by Thorsten Ball.